Online Sunshine Logo

 (b) A description of the purpose or purposes for which the solicitation is being made.

-(c) Upon request, the name and either the address or telephone number of a representative to whom inquiries may be addressed.
+(c) Upon request, the name and either the street address or telephone number of a representative to whom inquiries may be addressed.

 (d) Upon request, the amount of the contribution which may be deducted as a charitable contribution under federal income tax laws.